Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How is cervicitis diagnosed?

-Your caregiver may ask about your health and sexual history.
-Tell your caregiver what symptoms you have and when they started.
-Tell him about any STIs that you or your partner have or have had in the past.
-Your caregiver will do a pelvic exam to check your vagina and cervix.
+Your healthcare provider may ask about your health and sex history.
+Tell your provider about your symptoms and when they started.
+Tell him or her about any STIs that you or your partner have or have had.
+Your provider will do a pelvic exam to check your vagina and cervix.
 You may also need any of the following:

 How is cervicitis treated?

-- Antibiotics: This medicine helps kill the bacteria causing cervicitis.
+- Antibiotics helps kill bacteria causing cervicitis.
 Take them as directed.

-- Ablation: Your caregiver may freeze, burn, or scrape the top layer of skin from your cervix.
-You may need ablation if you have chronic or persistent cervicitis.
+- An ablation may be used to treat cervicitis that continues or comes back after treatment.
+Your healthcare provider may freeze, burn, or scrape the top layer of skin from your cervix.

 How can I prevent cervicitis?

-- Use a condom: Use a latex condom every time you have sex.
+- Use a condom during sex.
+Use a latex condom every time you have sex.
 If you are allergic to latex, use a nonlatex condom.